-The Religious Freedom Center will collaborate with leading schools of education to offer blended learning courses on religion and education.
-The Center will also work with educational associations to offer staff development and continuing education opportunities to teachers and administrators.
-Graduate students who complete three courses will receive a Graduate Certificate in Religion and Education from one of our partner schools.
+The Religious Freedom Center has collaborated with leading schools of education to offer blended learning courses on religion and education.
+The Center has also worked with educational associations to offer staff development and continuing education opportunities to teachers and administrators.
+Graduate students may be eligible to earn academic credits from one of our partner schools.
 Continuing education credits may also be awarded by one of our partner professional associations.

-There is broad agreement in the United States among educational, civil liberties, and religious organizations that public schools can and should include study about religions in the public school curriculum.
 After decades of silence about religion, state social studies standards now include considerable mention of religion, and most history textbooks now integrate some study of religion into discussions of U.S. and world history.
 Despite this agreement, much of the public school curriculum continues to largely ignore religion, and many teachers, including in the social studies, remain fearful of tackling the study of religions.
-This course is designed to prepare public school educators to take religion seriously across the curriculum.
-Teachers will examine the constitutional, educational and civic arguments for addressing religion within the guiding principles of the First Amendment.
-Using case studies, teachers will explore the challenges of teaching about the world’s religions; how to accommodate the religious needs and requirements of students; the limits of students’ religious expression; and legal ground rules for guest speakers and field trips to houses of worship.
-The course will introduce teachers to the best available resources for study about religions in K–12 classrooms.
+In addressing this problem, and in honoring the U.S. Supreme Court’s affirmation that teaching about religion from an academic perspective is necessary for a “complete education,” this course is designed to prepare public school educators to take religion seriously across the curriculum.
+In this course, educators will examine the theories, methodologies, and issues involved in the academic study, research, and teaching of religion.
+They will study the legal/political consensus reached by educational, civil liberties, and religious organizations that agree that public schools can, and should, promote the academic study of religions across the curriculum.
+This course blends online coursework with a 3-day conference in Washington, DC.